stein197/lua-string/README.md

 <a id="split"></a>

 ### split(sep, pattern)
 Splits string by supplied separator.
-If the `pattern` parameter is set to true then the separator is considered as a regular expression
+If the `pattern` parameter is set to true then the separator is considered as a pattern
 ```lua
 ("a b c"):split(" ") -- {"a", "b", "c"}
 ("a,b, c"):split("%s*,%s*", true) -- {"a", "b", "c"}